No products in the cart

-If your organization gets selected to receive grant funding, you should be thankful you were chosen and express that appropriately to the donor (right after you do your own little happy dance!).
+If your organization gets selected and a grant is awarded, you should be thankful you were chosen and express that appropriately to the donor (right after you do your own little happy dance!).

-Be sure you know what form(s) of acknowledgment the donor/foundation is amenable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition of their gifts.
+Be sure you know what form(s) of acknowledgment the donor/foundation is amenable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition when a grant is awarded.
 Make sure you respect these wishes.
 Other donors want all the recognition you can afford.
 Make every effort to know these things prior to being awarded funds so you can be on the ball when you are selected.

 Next, take out the stationary or note card and hand-write a thank you to the donor, company, or organization.
 Be original and show your gratitude in this correspondence.
 There is no need to write a book.
-Get that puppy in the mail ASAP!
+Get that puppy in the mail ASAP after a grant is awarded!

 Then proceed to recognize the organization in the manner in which they request, and the manner which is appropriate for the size of their gift.